 Sampling for fishes in Canada requires permits for Scientific Collection of Aquatic Species (Ontario Ministry of Natural Resources), compliance with the Province of Ontario's Environmental Protection Act (Ontario Ministry of Natural Resources), and Species At Risk (Fisheries & Oceans Canada).
 All permits had been approved both by CWS and by the University of Windsor at the start of the sampling season.
-Draft reports and sampling records have been sent to regional administrators as per the license requirements.
-Records of fishes caught will also be sent to local conservation groups in Ontario where appropriate.
+Reports to the permit granting agencies have been completed in draft form and will be sent to both regional administrators Records of fishes caught will also be sent to local conservation groups in Ontario where appropriate.